Talentica/TechWatchBlockchain/bitcoin/asset-transfer-application/README.md

 ```
 - Visit "http://localhost:3000" and click on "fetch" button you should get '50' as balance.

-- Similarly, start web application on other node by visiting "http://localhost:81" and run same command as mentioned in obove command.
+- Similarly, start web application on other node by visiting "http://localhost:81" and run same command as mentioned in above command.
 - Visit "http://localhost:3001" and click on "fetch" button you should get '0' as balance.

-> Please note that the balance you are seeing is of 'wallet' not for a particular address and that's the very reason for address field to be disabled.
+> Please note that the balance you are seeing is of 'wallet' not for a particular address and that's the very reason for address field is disabled.
 ## Transfer bitcoin from one wallet to another

 ### Connect to node